Gazan Christians: Modern period

 In 2007, the year Hamas took over Gaza, the Gazan Christian population was at 3,000.
 Israel's subsequent blockade of the territory accelerated the emigration of Christians, with many going to the West Bank, the United States, Canada, or elsewhere in the Arab world.

 The Gaza Baptist Church was damaged by an Israeli airstrike during the 2008 Gaza War.
 During the 2014 Gaza War, the Holy Family Church's parish school and pastor's office were partially destroyed by an Israeli airstrike aimed at a nearby house.
 Around 2,000 Palestinians took refuge in the Church of Saint Porphyrius during Israeli bombings.
 The Rosary Sisters' school was damaged by an Israeli airstrike during the 2021 Israel–Palestine crisis.
 In 2022, about 1,100 Christians lived in the Gaza Strip – down from over 1,300 in 2014.

 All three churches in Gaza have been subjected to attacks by the Israel Defense Forces (IDF) during the 2023–present Gaza war, and around 3% of Gazan Christians have been killed by Israeli airstrikes or shootings.
 The Gaza Baptist Church was heavily damaged sometime in 2023.
 In December 2023, two Gazan Christians, Naheda Anton and her daughter Samar Anton were shot and killed at the Holy Family Church by an Israeli sniper, and the church itself was targeted by tank fire in July 2025.
 The Rosary Sisters' school was bombed in November 2023, and the Holy Family Catholic school was bombed in July 2024.
 The Church of Saint Porphyrius was bombed in October 2023 and again in July 2024.
 In response to Israel's August 2025 offensive in Gaza City, the Greek Orthodox Patriarchate and the Latin Patriarchate of Jerusalem announced that their clergy and nuns in Gaza would not evacuate the city and continue to care for the displaced Gazans sheltering on their properties.

+The National Committee for the Administration of Gaza (NCAG), which is set to take over from the Hamas administration per the October 2025 Gaza peace plan, includes Hana Tarazi, the first female Christian sharia lawyer in Gaza; she is to be in charge of "social affairs".